Duke of Normandy: French province (1204–1792)

-In 1204, the King of France confiscated the Duchy of Normandy (with only the Channel Islands remaining under English control) and subsumed it into the crown lands of France.
+In 1204, the King of France confiscated the continental part of the Duchy of Normandy (the Channel Islands remaining under English control) and subsumed it into the crown lands of France.
 Thereafter, the ducal title was held by several French princes.

 In 1332, King Philip VI gave the Duchy in appanage to his son John, who became king John II of France in 1350.
 He in turn gave the Duchy in appanage to his son Charles, who became king Charles V of France in 1364.
 In 1465, Louis XI, under constraint, gave the Duchy to his brother Charles de Valois, Duke of Berry.
 Charles was unable to hold the Duchy and in 1466 it was again subsumed into the crown lands and remained a permanent part of them.
 The title was conferred on a few junior members of the French royal family before the abolition of the French monarchy in 1792.